Maoling

-The Maoling (茂陵 (Mào Líng)) or Mao Mausoleum is the mausoleum of Emperor Wu of Han (157–87 BCE) located in Xingping, Shaanxi, China, about 40 km to the west of the provincial capital of Xi'an.
+The Maoling (茂陵 (Mào Líng)) or Mao Mausoleum is the mausoleum of Emperor Wu of Han (157–87 BC) located in Xingping, Shaanxi, China, about 40 km to the west of the provincial capital of Xi'an.
 Maoling is one of the Western Han dynasty imperial tombs.

 Background

 Construction of the tomb began in 139 BC, the second year in the reign of Emperor Wu and took 53 years until completion upon the emperor's death.
 About one third of the court's annual revenue from taxes and tributes was used towards construction of the tomb.

 Maoling is the largest in a group of more than 20 tombs.
-The smaller tombs surrounding it belong to former members of Emperor Wu's court, such as Lady Li, the emperor's favorite concubine, and the military strategist Huo Qubing (died 117 BCE).
+The smaller tombs surrounding it belong to former members of Emperor Wu's court, such as Lady Li, the emperor's favorite concubine, and the military strategist Huo Qubing (died 117 BC).

 The town of Maoling was created during the construction of the tomb.

 The artifacts found in Wu's tomb are now in the Maoling Museum.
 The museum exhibits 4,100 cultural objects and 14 historical relics.

 The golden horse of Maoling, the largest gilded horse ever found in China, was discovered in 1981 by farmers in a field nearby the mausoleum.
 In 1985, geophysical explorations of the area led to the discovery of gold deposits in and around the mausoleum's soils, estimated to be deposits from proterozoic sedimentary rocks.

 In 2009, restoration of the site began.
 The Chinese authorities aimed at preserving as much as possible the original construction material, but admitted that at least half of that material will be replaced because it was in poor conditions.
 In 2014, the Shaanxi Conservation Institute and the Wuhan University led a joint surveillance study on the site.